Toxic Relationship Vocabulary: 17 Toxic Phrases + Key Terms Explained

 What is trauma bonding?

-The mistake people make is asking, “Why do I still love them?”
-A better question is, “What cycle trained my nervous system to crave their repair after their harm?”
+“Why do I still love them?” is a mistake many make.
+“What cycle developed in my neural system to seek their healing after their harm?” would be a more relevant question.

 What is stonewalling?